 In the end, it can never hurt to know a little about the interviewer, as well.
 Interviewers are always impressed when you have conducted your research thoroughly and ask informed, intelligent questions.
 It not only shows that you are serious about your career, but demonstrates that you are less likely to just take any job just because you need it.

-Good luck, and let us know how these ideas have worked for you.
+Good luck, and we are hopeful these ideas work for you.